biowpn/bioweapon/_posts/2023-03-19-round-to-multiple.md

 - Rounding to closest: `20`

 These "round-to-multiple" problems arise in many fields.
-For example, finance: the price of a security must be multiple of "tick size" (imposed by the exchange).
+For example, finance: the price of a security must be multiple of "tick size".

 ## Problem